microsoft/vscode-docs/docs/remote/containers-advanced.md

     "workspaceFolder": "/ssh-workspace"
     ```

-6. Run **Remote-Containers: Reopen Folder in Container** from the command palette (`kbstyle(F1)`).
+6. Run **Remote-Containers: Reopen Folder in Container** from the Command Palette (`kbstyle(F1)`).

 7. Use ``kbstyle(Ctrl+Shift+`)`` to open a terminal inside the container.
 You can run `git clone` from here to pull down your source code.
 You can then use **File > Open... / Open Folder...** to open the cloned repository.

-Next time you want to connect to this same container, simply run **Remote-Containers: Open Folder in Container...** and select the same local folder in a VS Code window with `DOCKER_HOST` set.
+Next time you want to connect to this same container, run **Remote-Containers: Open Folder in Container...** and select the same local folder in a VS Code window with `DOCKER_HOST` set.

 ### [Optional] Using the remote filesystem (bind mount) instead of a volume